mistabe/devcor-study/docs/devcor_studyguide/devcor_stugyguide_ch03.md

 ```

 ### 3.3 Construct API requests using the Meraki platform to accomplish these tasks

+You will need the "Meraki Enterprise" Devnet Sandbox for this objective.
+The Meraki Always-On sandbox is read only and won't cut it to make a useful time spent with the codes and tasks you need to complete.
+With that in mind, go straight to the [Sandbox Labs](https://devnetsandbox.cisco.com/RM/Topology) and reserve a sandbox for a period of time that works for you in anticipation of the following work.

 - Add new organizations
 - Provisioning thousands of new sites in minutes with an automation script